-Over the past several months, plaintiff attorneys and the settlement planning community have anticipated that the Centers for Medicare and Medicaid Services (CMS) would be publishing some sort of guidance regarding Liability Medicare Set Aside Accounts (LMSAs) and No-Fault Medicare Set Aside Accounts (NFMSAs).
+Over the past several months, plaintiff attorneys and the settlement planning community have anticipated that the Centers for Medicare and Medicaid Services (CMS) would be publishing some sort of update regarding Liability Medicare Set Aside Accounts (LMSAs) and No-Fault Medicare Set Aside Accounts (NFMSAs).

 Earlier this year, February 21, 2017, CMS set a target date of October 1, 2017 to have Medicare’s internal computer systems programmed and ready to begin processing payments for LMSAs and NFMSAs.
 That date came and went without any new guidance.